 Sony and FIFA made a deal to make a production in 4K.
 4K means the resolution of the media is 4000 pixels, which is not yet common.
-The most common is 1080p, till now, and the 4K is available in many high end devices and offers ultra-high definition and viewing clarity.
-To demonstrate what the action looks like in 4K, Sony is captured footage of the final, one quarter-final and a round of 16 game on June 28th.
+The most common is 1080p, till now, and the 4K is available in many high-end devices and offers an ultra-high-definition and viewing clarity.
+To demonstrate what the action looks like in 4K, Sony has captured footage of the final, one quarter-final and a round of 16 games on June 28th, 2014.
 The footage from these games will then be included in the official 2014 tournament film that will be produced in and the film will be presented online through 4K content distribution platforms after the World Cup has concluded.

 For the first time in tournament history, goal-line technology (GLT) will be used to assist referees this summer in Brazil.
 To implement this, FIFA went into a long process of testing the Goal Line Technology companies and tested their systems in matches.
 Finally, FIFA selected GoalControl GmbH as their partner for the FIFA World Cup 2014.
 GoalControl GmbH had to undergo the testing program and had to earn the FIFA Pro certification for participating in the technology race in the FIFA World Cup 2014.
 This technology has surely assisted the referees in a great way.
 The ball is tracked in 3D during the whole match and as soon as the ball crosses the field line, no matter at what position the referee is, how will get an alert on his wristwatch which is synced with the GLT system.
 And finally, here’s a short video from FIFA to show how it actually works.